 Center Affilidation: Center for Musculoskeletal Research

-Our lab and others have recently shown age-related alterations in FGF, Notch, Wnt and TGFβ/BMP signaling can profoundly influence skeletal muscle regenerative capacity and satellite cell maintenance.
-We are currently using mouse genetics and defined culture systems to decipher molecular modes of interactions between these signaling cascades that affect satellite cell fate during regeneration.
+Age-related alterations in FGF, Notch, Wnt and TGFβ/BMP signaling can profoundly influence skeletal muscle regenerative capacity and satellite cell maintenance.
+We are currently using mouse genetics to decipher modes of interactions between some of these signaling cascades in the regulation of satellite cell fate at homeostasis and during regeneration.

 Chakkalakal JV, Christensen J, Xiang W, Tierney MT, Boscolo FS, Sacco A, Brack AS.
 Early forming label-retaining muscle stem cells require p27kip1 for maintenance of the primitive state.
 Development.
 2014 Apr;141(8):1649-59. doi: 10.1242/dev.100842.

 Chakkalakal JV, Jones KM, Basson A, Brack AS.
 (2012) The aged niche disrupts muscle stem cell quiesence.
 Nature.
 490 (7420): 355-60.

 Chakkalakal JV, Kuang S, Buffelli M, Lichtman JW, Sanes JR. (2012) Mouse transgenic lines that selectively label type I, type IIA and type IIX+IIB skeletal muscle fibers.
 Genesis.
 50(1);50-58.